Call (657) 300-9850 and Find Help Immediately!

-California Detox Treatment helps people take the first step toward recovery from drug and/or alcohol abuse, using secure, supervised clinical facilities and individualized detox regimens.
+We have been offering inpatient rehab services to the Fullerton, CA area for over a decade.
+We help people take the first step toward recovery from drug and/or alcohol abuse, using secure, supervised clinical facilities and individualized detox regimens.
 Detoxification, also called detox, is a process used to remove drugs and pollutants from the body.
 Detox should not be confused with treatment.
 The choice of detox therapies depends on which substance is being abused, and the “cold turkey” approach is not appropriate for all types of addiction; it’s best if detox is performed in a controlled, clinically supervised environment.
-Although a few people find the idea of detox intimidating, Detox Facilities Fullerton, CA takes protective measures to make sure that detox is safe and appropriate for each client.
-For any questions, or to speak with a detox professional, call Care Treatment Addiction Rehab at 657 500-6190 now!
+Although a few people find the idea of detox intimidating, we take protective measures to make sure that detox is safe and appropriate for each client.
+For any questions, or to speak with a detox professional, call us at (657) 300-9850 now!

 Types of Detox